Protosqualus

-Protosqualus ("Primitive Squalus") was a genus of dogfish shark that existed during the Cretaceous.
-Fossils have been found in Europe (mainly in France, Russia, Germany, Lithuania, The United Kingdom and Ukraine), East Asia (mainly in Japan), Antarctica, Australia, India and South America.
-The type species is Protosqualus sigei, which was found around an Albian aged deposit in France.
-There are 6 species which can be differentiated by distinct features in their teeth.
-Some species show some level of heterodonty, for example Protosqualus barringtonensis shows a rather high level of heterodonty within its teeth.
+Protosqualus ("primitive Squalus") is an extinct genus of dogfish shark known from fossils found in Cretaceous rocks in Europe, Asia, Antarctica, Australia, and South America.
+The type species is Protosqualus sigei, which was found around an Albian-aged deposit in France.
+There are six species, which can be differentiated by distinct features in their teeth.
+Some species, such as P. barringtonensis, exhibit high levels of heterodonty.
 The oldest specimens are from the Speeton Clay Formation.
 Protosqualus teeth are quite common in the Grey Chalk deposit of England.
 The genus went extinct at the end of the Cretaceous during the Cretaceous–Paleogene extinction event, with the last species in the genus being Protosqualus argentinensis from southern Argentina as well as possibly being from earlier deposits in India.

-Discovery and Naming
+Discovery and maming

-The type specimen of Protosqualus was found in a deposit that had been known to contain shark teeth since the 1930's.
-The type specimen was finally named in 1977 by paleontologist and ichthyologist, Henri Cappetta.
+The type specimen of Protosqualus was found in a deposit that had been known to contain shark teeth since the 1930s.
+The type specimen was named in 1977 by paleontologist and ichthyologist, Henri Cappetta.
 The deposit is the Mortoniceras inflatum ammonoid zone.
-The name Protosqualus literally means "Primitive Squalus" in reference to how it is an ancient genus related to the extant genus, Squalus.
-The type species, P.sigei, derives its species name from paleontologist, B.Siegé.
+The name Protosqualus means "primitive Squalus" in reference to how it is an ancient genus related to the modern genus, Squalus.
+The name of the type species, P. sigei, honours paleontologist B. Siegé.

 Description

 Protosqualus, like most fossil sharks, is known from mostly dental remains.
-Protosqualus had an undulated ventral margin of the dental crown that was distal to the apron.
-Unlike modern members of the genus Squalus, Protosqualus had dental crowns which did not have a great degree of labiolingual compression.
-The holotype of P. sigei featured a tooth with small gaps between them, each with a clearly defined slanted tip.
+Protosqualus has an undulated ventral margin of the dental crown that was distal to the apron.
+Unlike modern members of the genus Squalus, Protosqualus has dental crowns that lacked a high degree of labiolingual compression.
+The holotype of P. sigei features a tooth with small gaps between them, each with a clearly defined slanted tip.
 Its front ledge was well-developed and slightly raised, culminating in a rounded shape firmly attached at the base of the crown.
 The back of the tooth appeared flat, with a slight depression near the ledge.
 The root was low and thick, angled slightly in relation to the crown, and exhibited minor protrusions on both its front and rear sides.
 The bottom of the tooth was flat and gently curved, with the holes on the sides either separated or, less commonly, connected by a groove.
 The teeth of P. pachyrhiza were more bulky.
 Protosqualus glickmani had a broad cusp.
 Protosqualus argentinensis had defined serrated cutting edges and was probably the largest member of the genus.
 Protosqualus barringtonensis may have shown some sexual dimorphism in the teeth, however all teeth show a short cusp.
 P.albertsi had a broad, labial protuberance.